open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 ### Resolving Form Templates

-When the user selects an existing feature on the map, the Editor needs to determine which form template to use.
+When the user selects an existing feature on the map, the FeatureEditor needs to determine which form template to use.
 By default, it matches the feature's layer ID against the `layerId` of each template in the `templates` array and uses the first match.

 For more control — such as when features from the same layer require different forms based on their attributes — you can provide a custom `resolveFormTemplate` callback: